oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 OCI Group Names should follow the naming scheme of the Enterprise Identity Management system for Groups or Roles.

-Examples for global groups are:
+Examples of global groups are:

 -   \<prefix\>-\<purpose\>-admins
 -   \<prefix\>-\<purpose\>-users